jakobhindemith/FerrumWeb/README.md

 # 🕸️ webcrawler_links

 A recursive **Rust** web crawler that visits websites, extracts links, and stores them in a **SQLite database**.

+## 🔍 Features now

+-  Extracts all HTML links (`<a href="...">`)
+-  Stores:
+  - the discovered URL
+  - and a unique ID
+-  Persists data in a SQLite database (table: `link`)
+-  Filters duplicate links (optional aggregation)
+-  Optional delay between requests to avoid rate-limiting

+## Features future
+-  Recursively crawls websites up to a configurable depth
+-  Stores:
+  - its parent URL
+  - the crawl depth level

 Each link is saved with its **parent URL** and **depth level**, allowing a structured hierarchy of web connections.

-## 🔍 Features

-- 🌐 Recursively crawls websites up to a configurable depth
-- 🔗 Extracts all HTML links (`<a href="...">`)
-- 🧭 Stores:
-  - the discovered URL,
-  - its parent URL,
-  - the crawl depth level,
-  - and a unique ID
-- 🗃️ Persists data in a SQLite database (table: `link`)
-- 🧹 Filters duplicate links (optional aggregation)
-- ⏳ Optional delay between requests to avoid rate-limiting

 ## 🛠️ Technologies